To be considered for adoption you must…

 We require home visits to determine that the animal will be living in a safe environment.
 The volunteer will do a short walk through of your home and yard, point out any safety concerns, and advise any area of concerns they might have.
 All household members must be present for the home visit.

 With our main location being in the Bismarck-Mandan area, we often run into distance as being a home visit concern.
-We have volunteers across the state who are wiling to help.
-If we don’t have a volunteer in your area, instead of denying your application due to distance being an issue, we would ask for three more personal references.
-We will notify you if we require this.
+We have volunteers across the state who are willing to help.

 If our volunteers have any concerns about your home visit, or you deny a home visit, your application will be denied.